amaurote/Lyra/README.md

-# Lyra Viewer Use Case:
+# Lyra Viewer

 Lyra Viewer is built primarily using **SDL3** and **SkiaSharp**, combining the speed and flexibility of native rendering with a streamlined .NET architecture.

-It is designed for **performance, minimalism, and smooth navigation**, making it ideal for quickly browsing large image collections.
-Unlike general-purpose image viewers, Lyra Viewer prioritizes speed, minimalism, and features that directly benefit users who treat images as creative building blocks rather than just media to consume.

-Whether you're a **digital artist**, **graphic designer**, **photographer**, or **developer working with image assets**, Lyra provides a fast, distraction-free way to preview and inspect images.

 ---

-## Target Users
+## Overview

+Lyra Viewer is a high-performance image viewer built with **SDL3** and **SkiaSharp**, designed for **speed, minimalism, and smooth navigation**.
+It provides a distraction-free way to preview and inspect image assets — ideal for creative professionals that use images as a core resource in their workflow, such as:

 - 2D/3D artists
 - Game developers
 - Environment designers
 - Asset pipeline engineers

-## Purpose
+- Graphic designers and photographers

-Allow users to quickly open and inspect texture maps, HDRIs, baked image assets, and previews exported from Quixel Bridge, Blender, and other asset creation tools.
+Lyra is optimized for quickly browsing large collections of texture maps, HDRIs, baked image assets, and previews exported from tools like **Blender**, **Quixel Bridge**, and other content creation pipelines.

 ---